pablodecm/phd_thesis/src/102_chapter_2.md

-detector is composed by three *barrel* layers (i.e. placed around the collision region in an cylindrical arrangement), located at radii of 4.4 cm, 7.3 cm and 10.2 cm respectively, and two forward disk at each side at distance of 34.5 cm and 46.6 cm from the nominal interaction point.
+detector is composed by three *barrel* layers (i.e. placed around the collision region in an cylindrical arrangement), located at radii of 4.4 cm, 7.3 cm and 10.2 cm respectively, and two forward disks at each side at distance of 34.5 cm and 46.6 cm from the nominal interaction point.

 The rest of the tracking system, placed outside the pixel detector,